 If you’re looking for the others posts in the Ultimate Travel Guide to Edinburgh Series, we’ll link to them as they are available!

-Each restaurant has a different local burger on their menu.
-They take elements of the local cuisine and make it onto a great big burger.
+Each restaurant has a different local burger on its menu.
+They take elements of the local cuisine and make them into a great big burger.
 Edinburgh has a Haggis Burger.
 I did not dare try it on our first night in town, and had planned on coming back in a few days with a little more liquid courage under my belt – I promise, I did want to come back.
 But, as luck would have it, there is a Hard Rock Cafe in Glasgow.

 So, I will never know what a Haggis burger tastes like, but I did manage to get two new t-shirts from the swag shop.
 All in all, a great day was had by all.

-This cafe looks amazing.
-The cool mix of coffee, breakfast foods and booze on their website are enough to make me want to visit here.
-The menu is heavy on burgers and serves all-day breakfast, which is two things I look for in a family-restaurant #sorrynotsorry I love that they specify that their pancakes are American style.
+The City Cafe looks amazing.
+The cool mix of coffee, breakfast foods, and booze on their website is enough to make me want to visit here.
+The menu is heavy on burgers and serves all-day breakfast, which are two things I look for in a family restaurant #sorrynotsorry I love that they specify that their pancakes are American style.

 The decor looks amazing and I have to admit, I am a little sad I didn’t get a chance to try this cafe out before we left.
 Next time, I suppose.